 What’s the key to FMLA compliance at any organization?
 Consistent and equitable administration of the law, backed by clear and accurate documentation.

 That may sound like a tall order.
-Between different leave programs, processes, and systems at your organization, optimizing compliance can be a colossal undertaking.
+Covered employers have a lot to manage; between different leave programs, processes, and systems at your organization, optimizing compliance can be a colossal undertaking.
 That’s why we’ve put together a few tips to help you out!

 Remember: being inconsistent increases the risk that employees will feel unfairly treated and turn to litigation.
 And it limits your ability to prove in court that you were equitable and made your best efforts to manage the leave!